Murphy: Second COVID-19 booster not yet required for health care, high-risk workers

 Murphy and his wife, Tammy, received their second booster shots Tuesday.
 Both have tested positive for the coronavirus, with the governor receiving a positive test in late March, causing his team to cancel public appearances.

-Earlier this year, Murphy signed an executive order mandating health care settings under the CMS rule to have a policy requiring their employees to provide proof of their updated vaccination status.
+Earlier this year, Murphy signed an executive order mandating health care workers provide proof of their updated vaccination status.

 Through the order, Murphy set deadlines for employees in health care and high-risk congregate settings to receive their first vaccine doses earlier this year.